Amine gas treating: Uses

 In oil refineries, that stripped gas is mostly H_{2}S, much of which often comes from a sulfur-removing process called hydrodesulfurization.
 This H_{2}S-rich stripped gas stream is then usually routed into a Claus process to convert it into elemental sulfur.
-In fact, the vast majority of the 64,000,000 metric tons of sulfur produced worldwide in 2005 was byproduct sulfur from refineries and other hydrocarbon processing plants.
+In fact, the vast majority of the 64,000,000 t of sulfur produced worldwide in 2005 was byproduct sulfur from refineries and other hydrocarbon processing plants.
 Another sulfur-removing process is the WSA process which recovers sulfur in any form as concentrated sulfuric acid.
 In some plants, more than one amine absorber unit may share a common regenerator unit.

 The current emphasis on removing CO_{2} from the flue gases emitted by fossil fuel power plants has led to much interest in using amines for removing CO_{2} (see also: carbon capture and storage and conventional coal-fired power plant).

 In the specific case of the industrial synthesis of ammonia, for the steam reforming process of hydrocarbons to produce gaseous hydrogen, amine treating is one of the commonly used processes for removing excess carbon dioxide in the final purification of the gaseous hydrogen.

 In the biogas production it is sometimes necessary to remove carbon dioxide from the biogas to make it comparable with natural gas.
 The removal of the sometimes high content of hydrogen sulfide is necessary to prevent corrosion of metallic parts after burning the bio gas.